-3.2.5.3 Governor System
+3.2.5.3 Turbine Control System

-All generating units must have an automatic governor system.
-These governor systems must include facilities for both speed and load control except where approved by Western Power.
+All generating units must have an automatic variable speed control characteristic.
+Turbine control systems must include facilities for both speed and load control except where approved by Western Power.

-Generating units must normally be operated in a mode in which they will automatically accurately alter (every four seconds) with a change in associated loads plus allow for changes in frequency of the network according to the performance requirements detailed below.
+Generating units must normally be operated in a mode-in which they will automatically accurately alter (every four seconds) with a change in associated loads plus allow for changes in frequency of the network according to the performance requirements detailed below and in a manner to sustain high initial response.
+For steam generating units, this mode is known as the coordinated boiler follow mode.